Friday, September 30, 2005

 When Gareth says it, it's funny.
 When the head of FEMA says it, less funny.
 From Time magazine's How Reliable Is Brown's Resume?:

-"Brown's biography on the Federal Emergency Management Agency Web site says he had once served as an "assistant city manager with emergency services oversight"....
+And now he's going back to Washington to oversee future disasters.
+Because if anyone deserved a lateral move, it's this guy."Brown's biography on the Federal Emergency Management Agency Web site says he had once served as an "assistant city manager with emergency services oversight"....

 However, a city spokeswoman told the magazine Brown had actually worked as "an assistant to the city manager.""